MonaliDhakate/PointOfSaleASP/README.md

 # PointOfSaleASP
 We have developed the project Point of sale on C#, ASP.NET and MSSQL.
-The main objective for developing this project is to manage different product kinds and generate bills
+The main objective for developing this project is to manage different product kinds and generate bills.It is safe user authentication system with role-based access control.
+I used MSSQL queries and stored procedures to guarantee optimal data access.
+It is quite straightforward and simple to use in C#.
+This project has many sophisticated modules, which provide the backend system a great deal of power.
+We have integrated a single payment system Cash on Delivery into the current system.